|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 As you have no doubt discovered by now, the range is awesome.
 Although some of the types listed below are not especially common, these are the most popular of the capacitors available.
 There is a school of thought that the differences between various dielectrics are audible, and although this may be true in extreme cases, generally I do not believe this to be the case - provided of course that a reasonable comparison is made, using capacitors designed for the application.

-Many of the capacitors listed are "metallised", meaning that instead of using aluminium or other metal plates, the film is coated with an extremely thin layer of vapourised metal.
+Many of the capacitors listed are 'metallised', meaning that instead of using aluminium or other metal plates, the film is coated with an extremely thin layer of vaporised metal.
 This makes the capacitor much smaller than would otherwise be the case.

 Apart from the desired quantity of capacitance, capacitors have some unwanted features as well.
-Many of them - especially electrolytics - have significant inductance, and they all posses some value of resistance (although generally small).
+Most of them have measurable internal inductance (although it's usually very low), and they all posses some value of resistance (although generally small).
 The resistance is referred to as ESR (Equivalent Series Resistance), and this can have adverse effects at high currents (e.g. power supplies).
 Although it exists in all capacitors, ESR is generally quoted only for electrolytics.
+ESL (equivalent series inductance) is rarely provided.

 These are the last of the purely passive components.
 An inductor is most commonly a coil, but in reality, even a straight piece of wire has inductance.
 Winding it into a coil simply concentrates the magnetic field, and increases the inductance considerably for a given length of wire.
 Although there are some very common inductive components (such as transformers, which are a special case), they are not often used in audio.
 Small inductors are sometimes used in the output of power amplifiers to prevent instability with capacitive loads.

-Note: Transformers are a special case of inductive components, and will be covered separately.
+Note: Transformers are a special case of inductive components, and are covered separately.

 Even very short component leads have some inductance, and like capacitance, it is just a part of life.
 Mostly in audio, these stray inductances cause no problems, but they can make or break a radio frequency circuit, especially at the higher frequencies.